-Bed bugs may have evolved when a close relative, the bat bug, switched to feeding off cave-dwelling humans.
+Bed bugs may have evolved when a close relative, the bat bug, switched to feeding on cave-dwelling humans.
 The ancient Egyptians, Greeks, and Romans wrote about them.
 They were part of many peoples’ lives in the U.S. and around the world before World War II.

 Then DDT came along.
 DDT seemed wonderful at the time.
 Unlike most of the insecticides sold in stores today, DDT had a lasting effect—a long residual effect.
 Insects died when they crawled where DDT was used, even if it had been there for weeks.
 Though most homeowners used DDT for large pests like cockroaches, it did the bed bugs in too.
 When the bed bugs came out to feed, there was something there to kill them.

 Modern furnishings and appliances helped too.
 Bed bugs don’t care if a home is clean or messy.
 They just like good hiding spots—and food.
 When modern furniture came into style they had fewer hiding spots.
 Home appliances such as washing machines and vacuums helped keep them at bay.
 Bed bugs were a rarity in the US from the early 1950’s through the late 1990’s.
-A whole generation of people grew up who’d never seen one.
+A whole generation of people had never seen one.

 By the mid 1970’s insecticides like DDT, which were blamed for environmental problems, were on the outs.
 The pest control industry began to use the environmentally friendly approaches common today.
-Using noninsecticide traps and monitors, blocking entry into homes, and using pest-specific, least-toxic insecticides became the staples of an integrated pest management approach.
+Using non-insecticide traps and monitors, blocking entry into homes, and using pest-specific, least-toxic insecticides became the staples of an integrated pest management (IPM) approach.